Arrest Procedures: The First 72 Hours

 Under Japanese law, you may be arrested and detained without bail for 48 hours by the police on suspicion of having committed a crime.
 During this period, the police are required to inform you of the crime of which you are suspected, of your right to remain silent, of your right to hire a lawyer at your own expense and of your right to have the Embassy or the Consulate notified of your arrest.

 There are no automatic "Miranda rights" in Japan.
-The police usually begin their initial questioning before you have an opportunity to see a lawyer.
+If an arrestee is unable to hire a lawyer, he or she will be assigned a court-appointed lawyer.
+However, the police usually begin their initial questioning before you have an opportunity to see a lawyer.

 If the police believe they have enough evidence to detain you, they must present this evidence to a public prosecutor within the initial 48-hour detention period.
 The suspect appears before the prosecutor when the police present the evidence.
 If the prosecutor concurs, he/she must then obtain a warrant of detention from a judge within 24 hours.
 Again, the suspect would appear before the judge when the warrant is requested.
 A case could be dropped at either of these stages for lack of evidence.